How To Handle Underperforming Employees?

 It is not just about one employee but impacts the working culture and spirit of the company including other hard-working employees.

-The longer you take to deal with it, the worse it will become to acclimatize back in the place.
+The longer you take to deal with it, the worse it will become to acclimatize back into the place.

-When you can see an employee underperforming in one way or another, you need to take the step right away.
+When you can see an employee underperforming in one way or another, you need to take a step right away.

 Having a meeting right away where you do more listening rather than talking is a better approach.